What is neuroDIVERSEcity?

 Nominate a Business or Become a neuroDIVERSEcity Partner

-Businesses and community members are both welcome to nominate a business, workplace, or community setting for neuroDIVERSEcity endorsement.
-You can use our nomination form or contact us directly — whichever method works best for you.
+Businesses and community members are welcome to nominate a business, workplace, or community setting for neuroDIVERSEcity endorsement.
+You can use our nomination form or contact us directly — whichever works best for you.

 Nominations help us begin a collaborative process of understanding how a business’s people show up, communicate, and commit to autistic‑affirming practices.